 The Twenty Cent Piece was struck in a composition of 90% silver and 10% copper.
-Uncirculated pieces have a weight of 5 grams (72.2 grains) and a diameter of 22 millimeters.
-Unlike other silver denominations, the twenty cent piece has a plain edge.
+The coins have a weight of 5 grams and a diameter of 22 mm.
+Unlike other silver denominations, this unusual denomination has a plain edge.

 Since the word LIBERTY on the obverse shield is raised rather than incuse, circulated coins in lower grades will often have no letters visible.
 As such, carefulness and a slightly different approach is necessary when grading circulated twenty cent pieces compared to other silver coinage of the era.